Neil19LCT/githubproject/README.md

 # githubproject
-sample code for github
+- Sample code for github.
-Please clone this repository to your repo and edit the html file.
+- Please clone this repository to your repo and edit the html file.